ray-project/ray/doc/source/serve/tutorials/java.md

 ## Calling Ray Serve Deployment with HTTP

-Another way to call a deployment is through the HTTP request.
+Another way to test or call a deployment is through the HTTP request.
 But there are now two limitations for the Java deployments:

 - The HTTP requests can only be processed by the `call` method of the user class.

 - The `call` method could only have one input parameter, and the type of the input parameter and the returned value can only be `String`.

 If we want to call the "strategy" deployment via HTTP, the class can be rewritten like this:

 ```{literalinclude} ../../../../java/serve/src/test/java/io/ray/serve/docdemo/HttpStrategyOnRayServe.java
 :end-before: docs-strategy-end